 Need an easy gift idea for Valentine’s Day?
-This Valentine mug rug is cute and practical and would make a great gift for a wedding, an anniversary or just for every day use!
+This darling mug rug pattern is easy to make and practical and would make a great gift for a wedding, an anniversary or just for every day use!

-This heart and ruffles Valentine mug rug pattern takes less than 30 minutes to make, even faster if you are more experienced.
+This reversible heart and ruffles Valentine mug rug takes less than 30 minutes to make, even faster if you are an experienced sewist.
 This mug mat is great for beginners and also a perfect project for all those fabric scraps you’ve been throwing in your scrap basket.
 So if you’ve been wondering if you’ll ever find a nice use for them, now is the perfect time to pay those beloved scraps a visit.

 Similar posts you might like: